 The wind picks up the next day, thwarting our Thetis Island circumnavigation.
 We’re content with a three-hour out-and-back through ‘the cut’, which was once a mud flat until dredged into ‘Canoe Pass’ in 1905.
 We spot ‘fried egg’ jellies and two eagles on the beach.

 We’ve ‘cut through’ at low tide to Telegraph Harbour Marina via Thetis Island Marina Pub from Clam Bay, letting the ferry pass before slowing to a standstill.
 Postponing our picnic for Pilkey Point (by car), we see what the fuss was about.
 Wave action fit for fun sailing (not kayaking)!
-On a more typical wind-sheltered day, fine swimming off the rocks.
+On a more typical wind-sheltered day, there’s fine swimming off the rocks.

-“We’ll be back to Cedar Beach Ocean Resort, the perfect put-in or pull-out.”
+think, “We’ll be back to Cedar Beach Ocean Resort, the perfect put-in or pull-out.”